manifoldfinance/xga-docs-v0/docs/index.md

 2. A Bifurcated Block Structure (splitting the block into halves),
 3. Elastic Supply Scheduling,
 4. Contract based bidding.
+5. Backwards compatible with MEV-Boost
+6. Exclusive Relay endpoint for Validator usage

 ## Block Structure

-We divide a block in two parts:
+We divide a block in two parts: ⍺-blockspace and β-blockspace

-One part, called
+`⍺-blockspace` is a very time sensitive kind of priority transactions.
+These transactions often come in last second.

+`β-blockspace` however can be considered non-priority sensitive, meaning it is not very time sensitive, hence can be priced differently.

+### ⍺-blockspace

-- Referred to as `above` - represents the top part of the blockspace.
-Economically, this is where competitive searchers want to place their transactions (e.g. for arbitrages etc.).
+- `⍺-blockspace` - represents the top part of the blockspace.
+Economically, this is where competitive searchers want to place their transactions (e.g. for arbitrages etc.).[^1]

+###  β-blockspace

-- Referred to as `below` - represents the rest of the blockspace.
+- ` β-blockspace` - represents the rest of the blockspace.
 Economically, this is where low-priority transactions - direct transfers, low volume swaps, some kind of intents, etc. - would go.
-The rationale for this is simple: `above` and below represent two very different markets: The first serves strategic actors, whereas the second serves 'everyone else' - people not interested in speculation that just want to transact, e.g., to pay for stuff.
+The rationale for this is simple: `above` and below represent two very different markets: The first serves strategic actors, whereas the second serves 'everyone else' - people not interested in speculation that just want to transact, e.g., to pay for stuff.[^2]

-`above` is a very time sensitive kind of blockspace, as mev-rich txs often come in last minute.

-On the other hand, below is not very time sensitive, and designing a futures market for it is easier.

 ```mermaid
 gantt